ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 After auction is scheduled anybody can visit it to watch.
 The auction can be reached at `Tender.auctionUrl`:

-.. http:example:: http/auction-url.http
+.. httpexample:: http/auction-url.http
    :code:

 Bidders can find out their participation URLs via their bids:

-.. http:example:: http/bidder-participation-url.http
+.. httpexample:: http/bidder-participation-url.http
    :code:

 See the `Bid.participationUrl` in the response.
 Similar, but different, URL can be retrieved for other participants:

-.. http:example:: http/bidder2-participation-url.http
+.. httpexample:: http/bidder2-participation-url.http
    :code: